 Florida is just as prone to car accidents as any other state.
 Even though the state is known for its abundance of sunshine and warm weather, distractions and driving while under the influence can lead to hazardous driving conditions.
-Find out what some of the most common injuries are from car accidents in Florida.
+Here are the most common car accident injuries in Florida:

 Head injuries commonly occur from car accidents because of the impact in which the body is thrown forward.
 A driver’s head may hit the steering wheel, window, or any other part of the vehicle, causing a head injury.
 Some symptoms following a car accident that can indicate a head injury include headaches, confusion, difficulty concentrating, fatigue, or lack of emotional control.
 Some head injuries may recover quickly with time.
 Traumatic brain injuries (TBIs) may require ongoing rehabilitation.